 Butterfly Falls is a shimmering waterfall hidden in the Mountain Ridge Nature Preserve.
 However, the land it is on is controlled by the Hidden Valley Inn and the path to the waterfall is generally restricted to hotel guests.

-Situated in Central Belize, northwest of Placencia, Butterfly Falls always welcomes residents and travelers rooming in this area of Belize.
-But even if you aren't staying very close, you are free to stop by to check out the sights.
-It's southeast of San Ignacio.
+Located in Central Belize, northwest of Placencia, Butterfly Falls invites visitors rooming in this section of Belize.
+Even if you are not staying very close, you should feel free to stop by for some fun in the sun.
+It is southeast of San Ignacio.

 This waterfall is the quintessential tropical rain forest waterfall.
 The water appears to shine as it flows eighty feet down the rocks into a pool of equally shimmering, yet clear, water.
 All this is surrounded by the dense rain forest.
 Relaxing will not be a problem here, as you listen to the soft rumble of the water while on the banks watching the white and blue butterflies gliding through the air.

-There are just enough restaurants in the community near the waterfall to keep vacationers satisfied.
-Gaïa Riverlodge Restaurant and Lounge, which serves International dishes, is very close-by, making it a great option for waterfall visitors.
+There are a few restaurants in the neighborhood surrounding Butterfly Falls to keep visitors contented.
+Gaïa Riverlodge Restaurant and Lounge, which serves International dishes, is also the closest restaurant to the waterfall.

-Vacationers that enjoy waterfalls, and are interested in visiting others, should check out Big Rock Falls and Rio On Pools; which are both within traveling distance of this page's waterfall.
-Additional nearby attractions include Mountain Pine Ridge found within traveling distance in Central Belize.
-Also consider heading over to , another attraction nearby.
+Active travelers that like waterfalls, and are interested in visiting others, might check out Big Rock Falls and Rio On Pools; both of which are a little ways off, but within reach if you've got a car.
+You'll find some additional places of interest nearby, including Mountain Pine Ridge found within driving distance in Central Belize.
+Also, you might consider visiting , another attraction in the vicinity.

 |Mountain Pine Ridge||Other Activities/Excursions||2.1 mi.
 (24.1 km)||WNW||14.9 mi.
 South-Southeast of San Ignacio|